-Idaho judge rules against return of hemp seized as marijuana
+Idaho judge rules against return of hemp

-BOISE, Idaho (AP) — A truckload of what Idaho police believed to be marijuana is industrial hemp, but a judge has ruled the material will not be returned.
+BOISE, Idaho (AP) — A truckload of what Idaho police believed to be marijuana turned out to be industrial hemp, and a judge has ruled the material will not be returned to the company that shipped it, a newspaper reported.

-The Idaho Statesman reports a federal judge approved the release of test results Friday that determined the exact nature of 7,000 pounds of a green substance confiscated by Idaho State Police in January.
+A federal judge in Idaho approved the release of test results Friday that identified that 7,000 pounds of a green substance confiscated by Idaho State Police in January, The Idaho Statesman reported Tuesday.

-Yet the judge ruled against a lawsuit filed by Big Sky Scientific of Aurora, Colorado, for release of its hemp and truck.
+The judge also ruled against a lawsuit filed by Big Sky Scientific of Aurora, Colorado, for release of its hemp and truck.

 The 2018 U.S. Farm Bill legalized growth and sale of industrial hemp, as long as it has less than .3% concentration of THC, the psychoactive component in cannabis.